pedroborgescruz/Resume-Analyzer/README.md

 Recruiters, especially those at big tech companies, often need to sift through thousands of resumes to identify suitable candidates.
 Consequently, developing tools to assist in this process is a natural progression. **Resume Analyzer** is a tool leveraging NLP-related libraries in Python - such as Gensim, NLTK, spaCy, and RegEx - and data manipulation to create tools designed to support your hiring process.

+### Dataset:
+A collection of 2400+ Resume Examples taken from livecareer.com for categorizing a given resume into any of the labels defined in the dataset: [Resume Dataset](https://www.kaggle.com/datasets/snehaanbhawal/resume-dataset).

 ## Features

 - Analyze resumes to extract key information.